XSD Fundamentals: Namespaces, Types, and Structure

 Real-World Use

-• Write an XSD for library or student.
+- Write an XSD for a student or inventory dataset.

 📝 For exams